Vish2476/Vish2476/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning  :-- <h2>Python , JavaScript , Flutter , Kotlin , C  </h2>
+- 🌱 I’m currently learning  :-- Python , JavaScript , Flutter , Kotlin , C
 - 🔭 I’m currently working on .
 </hr>
 - 📫 How to reach me:-